-Note: If the applicant is proposing to gain experience in a clinical trial as part of his or her research training, then the sponsor or co-sponsor should include information in the statement to document leadership of the clinical trial (in addition to the information above).
+Note: If the candidate is proposing to gain experience in a clinical trial as part of the research training plan, then the sponsor or co-sponsor should include information in the statement to document leadership of the clinical trial.
 Include the following:

-- Source of funding; - ClinicalTrials.gov Identifier (e.g., NCT87654321), if applicable; - A description of how your expertise is appropriate to guide the applicant in any proposed clinical trials research experience; and - A statement/attestation that the sponsor will be responsible for the clinical trial. - The sponsor must have primary responsibility for leading and overseeing the trial and must describe how he/she will provide this oversight (be careful to not overstate the fellow's responsibilities).

-• Include details on the specific roles/responsibilities of the fellow and sponsor, keeping in mind that the terms of a fellowship award do not permit the fellow to lead a clinical trial.
+- A statement/attestation that the sponsor or co-sponsor will be responsible for the clinical trial. - Source of funding; - ClinicalTrials.gov Identifier (e.g., NCT87654321), if applicable; - A description of how the expertise available to guide the candidate in the proposed clinical trials research experience; - The sponsor(s) must have primary responsibility for leading and overseeing the trial and must describe the level of oversight . - Include details on the specific roles/responsibilities of the fellow and sponsor, keeping in mind that the terms of a fellowship award do not permit the fellow to lead a clinical trial.

-10. Letters of Support from Collaborators, Contributors, and Consultants
+9. Letters of Support from Collaborators, Contributors, and Consultants